 In 2011, the Domestic Partnership Equality Act was passed effective January 1, 2012.
 The Act authorizes a judgment for dissolution or legal separation of a marriage between persons of the same sex to be entered if the marriage was entered in California and neither party resides in a state that will dissolve the marriage.
 This law allows same-sex marital partners who are non-residents who were married in California to obtain a divorce.

 When contemplating a divorce or legal separation, it is imperative to consider where to file the petition.
 Dissolution cases involve difficult and life changing decisions.
 Because of the complexity of this issue, it is best to hire an attorney who is experienced in such matters.
 The attorneys at Wilkinson and Finkbeiner, LLP are Certified Family Law Specialists and have successfully handled a variety of dissolution cases and can assist you with your matter.
-Feel free to call today at (619) 284-4113 for your free initial consult.
+Please call today at (619) 284-4113 for your confidential initial consult.
 You can also send us an email inquiry.